dhr9/HandwritingRecognition_using_ImageProcessing_and_NeuralNetworks_on_an_FPGA/README.md

 This is an **incomplete project** as of now.

-For the other half of this project (done in collaboration with each other), Please visit  [his page](https://github.com/ironstein1994/handwriting-recognition-using-neural-networks-on-FPGA-final-year-project)
+For the other half of this project (done in collaboration with [ironstein1994](https://github.com/ironstein1994)), Please visit  [his page](https://github.com/ironstein1994/handwriting-recognition-using-neural-networks-on-FPGA-final-year-project)